nus-tic4001-AY2122S1/tp/README.md

 ## Build automation using Gradle

-* This project uses Gradle for build automation and dependency management.
+* This thought uses Gradle for build automation and dependency management.
 It includes a basic build script as well (i.e. the `build.gradle` file).
 * If you are new to Gradle, refer to the [Gradle Tutorial at se-education.org/guides](https://se-education.org/guides/tutorials/gradle.html).

 ## Testing